A Time-Space Trade-off for Computing the k-Visibility Region of a Point in a Polygon: Abstract

 \section{Abstract}

+Let $P$ be a simple polygon with $n$ vertices, and let $q \in P$ be a point in $P$.
+Let $k \in \{0, \dots, n - 1\}$.
+A point $p \in P$ is \emph{$k$-visible} from $q$ if and only if the line segment $pq$ crosses the boundary of $P$ at most $k$ times.
+The \emph{$k$-visibility region} of $q$ in $P$ is the set of all points that are $k$-visible from $q$.
+We study the problem of computing the $k$-visibility region in the limited workspace model, where the input resides in a random-access read-only memory of $O(n)$ words, each with $\Omega(\log{n})$ bits.
+The algorithm can read and write $O(s)$ additional words of workspace, where $s \in \N$ is a parameter of the model.
+The output is written to a write-only stream.

-We study the problem of $k$-visibility in the memory-constrained model.
-In this model, the input resides in a randomly accessible read-only memory of $O(n)$ words with $O(\log{n})$ bits each.
-An algorithm can read and write $O(s)$ additional words of workspace during its execution, and it writes its output to write-only memory.
-In a given polygon $P$ and for a given point $q \in P$, we say that a point $p$ is inside the $k$-visibility region of $q$ if and only if the line segment $pq$ intersects the boundary of $P$ at most $k$ times.
-Given a simple $n$-vertex polygon $P$ stored in a read-only input array and a point $q \in P$, we give a time-space trade-off algorithm which reports a suitable representation of the $k$-visibility region for $q$ in $P$ in $O(cn/s+n\log{s}+ \min\{{kn/s,n \log{\log_s{n}}}\})$ expected time using $O(s)$ words of workspace.
-Here $c\leq n$ is the number of critical vertices for $q$, i.e., the vertices of $P$ where the visibility region changes.
-We also show how to generalize this result for non-simple polygons and for sets of line segments.
+Given a simple polygon $P$ with $n$ vertices and a point $q \in P$, we present an algorithm that reports the $k$-visibility region of $q$ in $P$ in $O(cn/s+c\log{s} + \min\{\lceil k/s \rceil n,n \log{\log_s{n}}\})$ expected time using $O(s)$ words of workspace.
+Here, $c \in \{1, \dots, n\}$ is the number of \emph{critical vertices} of $P$ for $q$ where the $k$-visibility region of $q$ may change.
+We generalize this result for polygons with holes and for sets of non-crossing line segments.\\ \textbf{Keywords:} Limited workspace model, $k$-visibility region, Time-space trade-off